-Funding has been provided the by UKRI and National Institute for Health Research.
+Funding has been provided by the National Institute for Health Research.
 PRINCIPLE has been set up by the Primary Care Clinical Trials Unit at the University of Oxford.
-In-kind contributions: Department of Health and Social Care provided hydroxychloroquine, and Favipiravir, free of charge.
+In-kind contributions: Department of Health and Social Care provided hydroxychloroquine, free of charge.